knightebsuku/python3-django-qoqa/README.md

 # python3-qoqa-django

 python package to manage django projects

-Project is still under development
+This is the projects webpage